rushikc/pennywise/README.md

 ## Application Sections

-The React application is divided into several key sections, each serving a specific purpose:
+The React application is divided into several key sections, each serving a specific purpose.
+Below is a short developer-friendly summary of what each area does.

-*   **Home**: This is the main dashboard where you can see a list of your recent transactions.
-You can add new expenses manually, edit existing ones, attach a tag to the expense, and apply filters to view expenses from different time periods or by different grouping.

-*   **Insights**: This page offers a visual breakdown of your spending.
-It features charts and graphs that categorize your expenses by tags, helping you quickly identify your top spending areas.
-You can download the reports in xlsx & csv format.

-*   **Budget**: This section is for managing your financial goals.
-You can set monthly budgets for different expense categories and track your progress to see how your spending aligns with your budget.

-*   **Settings**: Here, you can customize the application to your preferences.
-This includes managing the tags used for categorizing expenses, Already mapped vendor-tag configurations, viewing your user profile, and configuring other app-related settings.
+### Home
+The Home screen is the main dashboard and the primary place to view and manage transactions.
+Key capabilities:
+- View a chronological list of recent transactions with amounts, dates, vendors, and tags.
+- Add new expenses manually using a compact form.
+- Edit or delete existing expenses.
+- Apply quick filters (date ranges, tags, vendors) and grouping (daily, weekly, monthly) to analyze recent activity.
+- Mark transactions with tags for categorization and let cloud functions learn vendor→tag associations for future auto-tagging.

+### Insights
+Insights offers visual analytics to help you understand spending patterns:
+- Interactive charts and graphs that break down spending by tag, vendor, and time period.
+- Trend views to spot increases or decreases in category spending over time.
+- Exportable reports (XLSX & CSV) for offline analysis or sharing.
+- Drill-down support to view the underlying transactions that contribute to any chart segment.

+### Budget
+The Budget section helps you set and track financial goals:
+- Create monthly budgets per tag/category.
+- See progress vs budget in percentage and absolute terms.
+- Receive visual alerts when you approach or exceed a budget.
+- Compare actual spending to budgeted amounts across months to identify recurring overspend.

+### Settings
+Settings lets you customize the application and manage account-level configuration:
+- Manage tags (create, rename, delete) used for categorizing expenses.
+- Review and edit pre-mapped vendor→tag configurations used by the auto-tagging engine.
+- View and edit user profile information.
+- Configure app-specific preferences such as default currency, date range shortcuts, and sync behavior.

 ## Future Roadmap